santosh-ksharma/datawarehouse/README.md

 Swagger-ui view : https://datawarehouse-2gwxlvwsmq-ew.a.run.app/swagger-ui/index.html

+Cloud Run in GCP has been used to host the application.
+The minimum number of instance is 0, which means during 1st request, it will take some time as it starts the container.
+This has been done to reduce the cost.
+In a production setup, we will start with a certain number of minimum instances.

 ##### In the project root path, Cloud Run Warehouse.postman_collection.json file has been provided which is an exported collection having all the above api resources.
 Import the collection and start using the resources.